ros2/ros2_documentation/Intra-Process-Communication.rst

 In this demo we'll use OpenCV to capture, annotate, and then view images.

-Note for OS X users: If you these examples do not work or you receive an error like ``ddsi_conn_write failed -1`` then you'll need to increase your system wide UDP packet size:
+Note for OS X users: If these examples do not work or you receive an error like ``ddsi_conn_write failed -1`` then you'll need to increase your system wide UDP packet size:

 .. code-block:: bash